MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 }
 ```

-Our evaluators will understand that the first turn of the conversation provides valid `query` from `user`, `context` from `assistant`,  and `response` from `assistant` in the query-response format.
+Our evaluators understand that the first turn of the conversation provides valid `query` from `user`, `context` from `assistant`,  and `response` from `assistant` in the query-response format.
 Conversations are then evaluated per turn and results are aggregated over all turns for a conversation score.

 > [!NOTE]
 > Note that in the second turn, even if `context` is `null` or a missing key, it will be interpreted as an empty string instead of erroring out, which might lead to misleading results.
 We strongly recommend that you validate your evaluation data to comply with the data requirements.